 Most people will make up their mind about you and the product you are going to offer based on that video.
 This means that you have to spend the very big part of your per-campaign preparations on it.

 High production value is a must.
 Especially the sound quality.
 Some people may forgive the low resolution in a video, but none will forgive you if they can’t hear you.
 Those videos are a form of communication, so people need to understand what you are saying.

 Film the whole thing on something better than a phone.
 Entry level cameras are relatively cheap, you may also think about borrowing one from someone else.

-The person who will talk about your project has to be enthusiastic and good with people-skills.
+The person who will talk about your project has to be enthusiastic and has good people skills.
 If you are not passionate about what you are doing, then others won’t bother to be passionate for you.
-It is important that everyone in the video acts natural.
+It is important that everyone in the video acts naturally.
 Conveying that there is a genuine love for a product you are pitching is a very part of the campaign.

 Those videos work the best when they tell the story.
 If you decided to crowdfund your project, then there is a decent chance that you have your own story about it, so don’t be afraid to share it.
 Try to be concise, yet engaging in your story.

 The story should engage potential backers on the emotional level.
 You should connect with them and show how both of you are similar.
 You are one of them, you want your project funded both as an entrepreneur and the person who buys your product.

 Be sure that what you communicate is understandable for the person who knows nothing about the campaign.
 The best course of action would be to run the finished video through your friends and ask them what they understood from your message.